Driving the Lower Murray River

 By the late 1880's Wentworth was Australia's busiest inland port.
 In 1895, 485 vessels were recorded as passing through the Customs House (31 in one week alone).

-Today, Wentworth is a large and prosperous township with lots for the traveler to see and experience and is an ideal base to explore some amazing experiences in the area.
+Today, Wentworth is a large and prosperous township with lots for the traveller to see and experience and is an ideal base to explore some amazing experiences in the area.

 Wentworth to Renmark